rajeshecb70/one2n-sre-bootcamp/milestone-01/README.md

          Makefile to build and run the REST API locally. ✅

-         bility to run DB schema migrations to create the student table. ✅
+         Ability to run DB schema migrations to create the student table. ✅

          Config (such as database URL) should not be hard-coded in the code and should be passed through environment variables. ✅